Church Of St Faith is a Grade II listed building in the Sefton local planning authority area, England. First listed on 26 March 1973. Parish church.

 Description

-Parish church.
-1900, by Grayson and Ould; built at the expense of Douglas Horsfall (stockbroker).
-Red brick with pink sandstone dressings, green slate roofs.
-STYLE: Free Gothic.
-PLAN: large nave with low north and south aisles, north and south porches, large north and south transepts, the latter with a slender octagonal south-east belfry tower, and a full-height chancel.
-EXTERIOR: sandstone bands and string courses carried round.
-The west end of the nave has emphatic angle-buttresses and a large 2-centred arched west window with deep moulded reveal and elaborate tracery.
-Its 6-bay side walls are distinguished by flying buttresses spanning the aisles: the aisles have two small 1-light windows in each bay except the first, which have prominent square cross-gabled porches with diagonal buttresses, large moulded arches in two sides and gables enriched with bands and raised strips; and the nave has large 2-centred arched clerestory windows (2 lights in the 1st bay and 3 lights in the others), with differing tracery and run-out hoodmoulds.
-The gables of the transepts have angle-buttresses and large traceried 4-light windows.
-The tower has a base storey with weathered coping, small square-headed staircase windows on 3 levels above, and a tall belfry stage of sandstone with traceried 1-light windows, a banded brick parapet and a copper-clad spirelet.
-The chancel has a very large 5-light east window with elaborate tracery.
-INTERIOR: brick, with pale pink sandstone dressings; wide 6-bay nave with arch-braced hammerbeam roof, narrow passage-aisles with sandstone arcades; very large chancel arch with Perpendicular blind arcading; good Perpendicular-style screen (1920s memorial to Horsfall's son, killed in Great War).
+The exterior is characterized by sandstone bands and string courses.
+The west end of the nave features pronounced angle-buttresses and a large 2-centred arched west window with a deep moulded reveal and intricate tracery.
+The six-bay side walls are notable for their flying buttresses that span the aisles, which contain two small 1-light windows in each bay, except for the first bay that has prominent square cross-gabled porches with diagonal buttresses and large moulded arches.
+The nave boasts large 2-centred arched clerestory windows, with varying tracery and run-out hoodmoulds.
+The gables of the transepts are supported by angle-buttresses and feature large traceried 4-light windows.
+The tower has a base storey with weathered coping and small square-headed staircase windows on three levels, leading to a tall belfry stage adorned with traceried 1-light windows, a banded brick parapet, and a copper-clad spirelet.
+The chancel is highlighted by a very large 5-light east window with elaborate tracery.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.